-You’ll find there are a lot of great activities in Zagreb from just walking around the city center to visiting museums and taking in the architecture that dates back to the 18th century.
+You’ll find there are a lot of great things to do in Zagreb from just walking around the city center to visiting museums and taking in the architecture that dates back to the 18th century.

 Zagreb also has a very distinct cafe culture, and you’ll find dozens of cafes along the pedestrian walking streets at which locals and visitors sit for hours sipping on coffee and talking with friends.
 Be prepared to blend in!